Isocyanate - Badges

-Polyurethane is made by reacting an isocyanate such as MDI or TDI with a polyol (an alcohol with multiple hydroxyl groups).
+Polyurethane is made by reacting an isocyanate such as MDI or TDI with a polyol (a special type of alcohol).
 Foam, the most common form of polyurethane, is used in many industries including construction and the manufacturing of insulation, refrigeration, automobiles, mattresses, packaging and furniture.
-In order to meet the needs of a wide variety of applications, PU foam can be rigid, semi-rigid, flexible or spray-on.
-While the most common form of polyurethane is foam, it is also used to make specialty coatings, adhesives, sealants and elastomers.
-They are used in many applications including spray-on protective coatings (e.g. bed-liners for trucks) and the manufacturing of fibers, footwear, sporting products, and car parts.
+In order to meet the needs of a wide variety of applications, PU foam can be rigid, semi-rigid, or flexible.
+PU foam can also be formed in place for spray-on foam insulation or roofing.
+While the most common form of polyurethane is foam, it is also used to make specialty coatings, adhesives, sealants and elastomers (aka CASE).
+They are used in many applications including spray-on protective coatings (e.g. bedliners for trucks) and the manufacturing of fibers, footwear, sporting products, and car parts.
 While the reaction of isocyanates with polyols is common and well-understood, it can also present dangers.
 Worker exposure to TDI or MDI should be monitored and minimized.

 What Are The Health Effects Of Isocyanates?

 Exposure to isocyanates can cause occupational asthma, irritation of the skin, eyes, nose and throat, hypersensitivity pneumonitis, chest tightness and cancer.
 Deaths have occurred from high dose exposures to isocyanates.
 While the primary isocyanate exposure route is inhalation, skin exposure should also be avoided.
-Workers in many industries are at risk of exposure to aromatic isocyanates such as MDI and TDI.
 Given the health effects, all facilities using isocyanates should have an isocyanate safety program which includes proper engineering procedures, protective equipment, and isocyanate monitoring.